pygsl/pygsl/doc/api/pygsl.rst

 Modules containing wrappers
 ===========================

-These wrappers are used by official modules.
-Typically these are not directly used.
+These wrappers are used by API modules.
+Typically these are not directly accessed by the user.

 pygsl\.init module
 ------------------